[Tohoku Autumn Leaves Driving Map: Miyagi Edition] 3 Recommended Driving Courses and Local Cuisine!

 Source: Miyagi Digital Photo Library

-If you visit Naruko Onsen, be sure to try the chestnut dumplings Mochidokoro Fukase , which are said to have been made for over 100 years
+If you visit Naruko Onsen, be sure to try the " chestnut dumplings " at " Mochidokoro Fukase ," a shop in the hot spring town that is said to have been making them for over 100 years

 A whole, fluffy chestnut in syrup is wrapped in mochi and eaten with a warm, sweet and spicy mitarashi bean paste, making this a perfect Japanese sweet for the upcoming chilly season